Kyrgyzstan: Sports

+In the 2000 Summer Olympics in Sydney, Kyrgyzstan received its first ever Olympic medal when Aidyn Smagulov won bronze in the men's 60 kg competition final in judo.

-Football is the most popular sport in Kyrgyzstan.
+Football is one of the most popular sports in Kyrgyzstan.
 The official governing body is the Football Federation of Kyrgyz Republic, which was founded in 1992, after the split of the Soviet Union.
 It administers the Kyrgyzstan national football team.

 Wrestling is also very popular.
-In the 2008 Summer Olympic Games, two athletes from Kyrgyzstan won medals in Greco-Roman wrestling: Kanatbek Begaliev (silver) and Ruslan Tyumenbayev (bronze).
+Since the 2008 Summer Olympic Games, Kyrgyzstani wrestlers have won six medals in Greco-Roman and freestyle wrestling: three in 2008 and three in 2020.

 Ice hockey was not as popular in Kyrgyzstan until the first Ice Hockey Championship was organized in 2009.
 In 2011, the Kyrgyzstan men's national ice hockey team won 2011 Asian Winter Games Premier Division dominating in all six games with six wins.
 It was the first major international event that Kyrgyzstan's ice hockey team took part in.
 The Kyrgyzstan men's ice hockey team joined the IIHF in July 2011.

 Bandy is becoming increasingly popular in the country.
 The Kyrgyz national team took Kyrgyzstan's first medal at the Asian Winter Games, when they captured the bronze.
 They played in the Bandy World Championship 2012, their first appearance in that tournament.

-Martial Arts: Valentina Shevchenko is a Kyrgyzstani–Peruvian professional mixed martial artist who competes in the women's flyweight division of the Ultimate Fighting Championship (UFC), where she was formerly the Women's Flyweight champion.

-Boxing: Dmitry Bivol is a Kyrgyzstani Professional Boxer from Tokmok, who competes in the Light Heavyweight Division.
-Since 2017, he has held the World Boxing Association Light Heavyweight Title.
-As of August 2019, Bivol is ranked as the world's best active light-heavyweight by the Transnational Boxing Rankings Board and BoxRec, and third by The Ring Magazine.

-Kyrgyzstan's national basketball team had its best performance at the official 1995 Asian Basketball Championship where the team surprisingly finished ahead of favorites such as Iran, Philippines and Jordan.
+Kyrgyzstan's national basketball team had its best performance at the official 1995 Asian Basketball Championship where the team finished ahead of favorites incuding Iran, Philippines and Jordan.

 XXI International Issyk-Kul Sports Games (SCO + CIS) was held in 9–17 September 2022 in Baktuu-Dolonotu village (Issyk-Kul).
 The first three World Nomad Games were held in Cholpon-Ata, Kyrgyzstan.
-The 6th International Sports Festival Pearl of Kyrgyzstan were held in Issyk-Kul region from June 15 to July 3 of 2022.
+The 6th International Sports Festival Pearl of Kyrgyzstan were held in Issyk-Kul region from 15 June to 3 July 2022.